bitranox/wrapt_timeout_decorator/.docs/use_eval.rst

 You can access :

 - "wrapped"
-   (the decorated function and his attributes)
+   (the decorated function and its attributes)

 - "instance"
    Example: 'instance.x' - an attribute of the instance of the class instance